Updated on December 16th, 2022 by Aristofanis Papadatos

-This has allowed several coal stocks to remain profitable, and return cash to shareholders through dividends.
+This has allowed several coal stocks to enjoy excessive profits this year and return cash to shareholders through dividends.

 Coal stocks are a subset of the broader materials sector.